roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 ## 1.1.
 Description and Context

-I carried out within the scope of the Mechanical Design Course, part of my M.Sc journey.
+This project was carried out within the scope of the Mechanical Design Course, part of my M.Sc journey.
 It aims to dimension and study fundamental structural components of a double girder suspension crane.
 Bridge cranes are frequently used equipment in the industry, especially in metallurgy, playing a pivotal role and being deployable both indoors and outdoors.
 A bridge crane is a piece of equipment that, despite not being highly complex, encompasses all the elements that warrant study, allowing for the application of theoretical concepts applied to a real-world scenario.

 ## 1.2.
 Goals